Digital Product Passport

 Why organizations need a Digital Product Passport – and why decentralized credentials are the key?

 Imagine unwrapping your favorite bar of chocolate.
 You scan a QR code on the packaging, and instantly, a secure digital passport of the chocolate appears on your phone.
 It tells you where the cocoa beans were harvested, the farm’s sustainability practices, the carbon footprint of production, and even how to recycle the wrapper properly.
-Now, imagine buying a new smartphone and having the same transparency - knowing where each component came from, whether ethical labor practices were followed, and receiving verified repair and recycling instructions.
+Now, imagine buying a new smartphone or an electric vehicle and having the same transparency - knowing where each component came from, whether ethical labor practices were followed, and receiving verified repair and recycling instructions.

 This is the power of a Digital Product Passport (DPP) - a digital record that accompanies a product throughout its lifecycle.
 As regulations tighten and consumers demand more transparency, organizations need to rethink how they manage and share product information.
-T-Systems’ approach, leveraging decentralized credentials based on Self-Sovereign Identity (SSI) and digital wallets, offers a future-proof, secure, and interoperable solution.

 Chocolate bar with a story